sunpy/sunpy/docs/guide/acquiring_data/helioviewer.rst

 The client instance can then be used to make various queries against the API using the same parameters one would use when making a web request.
 Note that the HelioviewerClient does not currently offer full access to the HelioViewer API.

-We provide the follwing functions:
+We provide the following functions:

 1. Download a JPEG 2000 image for the specified datasource that is the closest match in time to the ``date`` requested.
 2. As above but return the full JSON response instead of an image.